Reductive Clustering: An Efficient Linear-time Graph-based Divisive Cluster Analysis Approach: The Approach

 \subsection{Fine-tuning}

 We also introduce a simple method called \textit{smoothing} to adjust dendrograms.
-It is based on the observation that, firstly, some association trees, which are generated after sampling, may cross together slightly, which results in the fact that a small number of vertices, especially at junctions, are grouped into different clusters from their neighbors; secondly, a few isolated vertices may become clusters unexpectedly, and such tiny leaves should also be removed.
+It is based on the observation that, firstly, some association trees, which are generated after selection, may cross together slightly, which results in the fact that a small number of vertices, especially at junctions, are grouped into different clusters from their neighbors; secondly, a few isolated vertices may become clusters unexpectedly, and such tiny leaves should also be removed.

 We simply regroup each vertex into the most-common cluster in its neighborhood.
-This operation can be repeated multiple times, and our experiments show that it improves the qualities of dendrograms on most datasets and also converges very fast.
+This operation can be repeated multiple times, and the experiments show that it can improve dendrograms on most datasets and also converges very fast.